-On July 24, 2017 Fireweed signed an option agreement with Newmont Canada Holdings ULC ("Newmont") for the MAC claims.
+On July 24, 2017 the Company signed an option agreement with Newmont Canada Holdings ULC ("Newmont") to acquire 100% interest in the MAC claims covering 167km2 northwest of the Tom and Jason deposits.
 On June 29, 2018 Newmont sold the MAC claims and option agreement to Maverix Metals Inc. ("Maverix") in a larger transaction whereby Maverix purchased a number of royalties and other assets from Newmont.
-As such the new registered owner and option of the MAC claims is Maverix.
+As such the optionor of the claims became Maverix.

-Per the option agreement, the Company can acquire a 100% interest in the MAC claims located on the northwest extension of the Company's Tom and Jason claims, by paying \$450,000 in staged cash payments over four years, maintaining the MAC claims in good standing, and granting Maverix production royalties on the MAC claims as follows: 0.25% NSR on base metals, 1% NSR on silver and 3% NSR on gold.
+Per the original option agreement, the Company could acquire a 100% interest in the MAC claims by paying \$450,000 in staged cash payments over four years, maintaining the MAC claims in good standing, and granting Newmont/Maverix production royalties on the MAC claims as follows: 0.25% NSR on base metals, 1% NSR on silver and 3% NSR on gold.

-On July 17, 2019 Maverix and the Company signed an amendment to the option agreement on the second anniversary payment reducing the cash payment to \$50,000 and adding 95,000 shares to the payment.
+On July 17, 2019 Maverix and the Company signed an amendment to the option agreement changing the second anniversary payment to \$50,000 and 95,000 shares.
+On August 7, 2020, Maverix and the Company signed another amendment to the option agreement changing the fourth anniversary payment to \$2,500 plus 225,000 shares.
 In all other respects the option agreement remained unchanged.